Five Ways to Become More Than Your Resume When Applying to a Job

 At the end of your first screener, interview, or any form of meeting with a company, make sure to send a follow-up thank you email.
 In this message, reiterate why you are excited about the job, and try and mention something you learned during the interview or screener.
 The more personal you can make this message, the better.
 For instance, one time I had a candidate send a nice follow-up email that included a photo of her dog because we had briefly chatted about being dog people.
 This small personalized gesture made her stand out as a caring and thoughtful person.

 How SV Academy Can Help You Land Your Dream Job In Spite Of Your Resume

-At SV Academy, we help transform former food service workers, valet drivers, and professional athletes into sought after BDR candidates.
+At SV Academy, we help transform former food service workers, valet drivers, and professional athletes into sought after SDR candidates.
 We know how to look beyond traditional backgrounds and metrics, and weed out the characteristics that really matter for success in particular roles.
 To learn more about how we can help you surpass your resume and get your dream job, read about the SV Academy fellowship here.